-Tisanes are often noz heated and should always be made with boiling hot water.
+Tisanes are rarely heated before you actually brew the tea and should always be made with boiling water.
 How you should brew pu erh tea and if you can drink pu erh tea cold will be answered here.

 If you want to know what to look out for and how you can enjoy pu erh tea cold, feel welcome to keep reading.

 Hazards With Pu Erh Tea

 Aged And Cooked Pu Erh Tea

 Pu erh tea differs from most other teas in that the growth of microorganisms in the tea is desirable.
 This is achieved through rapid fermentation with cooked pu erh tea or time with aged pu erh tea.